peteroupc/html3dutil/doc/extras_meshes_polyhedra.Polyhedra.md

 <a name='extras_meshes_polyhedra_Polyhedra.normDistances'></a>
 ### (static) module:extras/meshes/polyhedra~Polyhedra.normDistances(vertices, radius)

-Normalizes the distance from the origin to each vertex in the given array to a fixed radius.
+Normalizes the distance from the origin to each vertex in the specified array to a fixed radius.

 #### Parameters